 Well, not really.
 You owe it to yourselves (and your parents) to attend every class, to complete every lab assignment, and to pay close attention to your professors' lectures.
 But get involved.
-Volunteer for a worthy cause, join a club sport, explore our SLU-Midtown Neighborhood or visit the Saint Louis University Art Museum or one of the city’s other amazing museums.
+Volunteer for a worthy cause, join a club sport, and get out and explore the city.

 3. Lighten Up

 If you remember to laugh — especially about yourself — you will arrive at your college graduation with a grounded perspective, an abundance of coping skills and an appreciation for the joy that is all around us.
 So, don't take yourself too seriously.